 Schwandt called the event a different idea, adding the hope is to bring more exposure to Gilfillan and to bring people from the area together in a different kind of setting.

 There is going to be a bonfire at the event, and Schwandt encouraged people who are planning to attend to bring their own snacks.

 “We are hoping this gives people, especially kids, something to do rather than just spend the night sitting in a parking lot or driving around town,” said Schwandt.

 He also said in the midst of recent tragedies this could become a venue where kids can talk about things they are thinking about and feeling in a safe environment.

 “Gilfillan is a public place, and we need to use it as such,” said Schwandt, adding the event is free.

 However, there are a few expenses associated with the nights, which means every once in a while a hat might be passed to accept free will donations from attendees.

-Page 2 of 2 - Future events could range from local storytellers and historians to more active events, such as an obstacle course.
+Future events could range from local storytellers and historians to more active events, such as an obstacle course.
 The options are truly wide open.

 “We’ll make our own fun,” he said.